ConceptJunkie/rpn/README.md

 rpnChilada is very easy to use.
 It's just like any RPN calculator: Operands go first, then the operators.
 All examples assume `rpn` is an alias for `python /<path-to-rpn>/rpn.py`.
 In interactive mode, you leave off the `rpn`.
 I always create an alias for "python rpn.py" called "rpn".
 If you are using the package installed with pip, there are commands in the scripts directories called "rpn" and "rpnChilada" to launch rpnChilada.

+Unit tests can be run with the testRPN command (when installed from the wheel) or by running testRPN.py from the rpn/ directory.

 For instance:

 	rpn 2 2 +